 Who do I answer to?
 Who hires and fires?
 The board or the pastor?

 You may have to do some research on this one.
 You probably cannot ask this directly, so you maybe need to find out how this was handled with previous youth pastors or staff.
 I bet, if you pay attention, you can figure it out.

 What do you (the committee) see as goals for my first year here?

 This is a good question because you can start to determine a plan of action form what is said.
 You can also ask, what do your students not know that you wish they knew?
 What are your students not doing that you wish you would see them start doing?

 How do you handle other people’s failures or how do see failure as a part of growth?

 How the pastor sees failure will show he will treat your failures and you will fail, at some point.
 Knowing your bosses response a head of time will either put you at ease or crank up your anxiety

 This is not a question, but you might want to ask for a church budget and/or the constitution and by-laws.
 The constitution tells you the rules you will be governed by.
 The budget tells you the church priorities by showing how they spend their money.
 If you know where they are spending the money, you know the future of this church.

 Have a question you wish you would have asked in a job interview?
 Leave it in the comments?

 Would you like a practice interview?
-I’ll happily grill you like pork chop to get you ready for the rest thing.
+I’ll happily grill you like a pork chop to get you ready for the real thing.
 Click here for more info.